Goal-oriented error estimation for the reduced basis method, with application to sensitivity analysis: Methodology

 The reduced output $\tilde s(\mu)$ is a natural reduced output that approximates $s(\mu)$.
 It is possible to solve an auxiliary problem in order to compute an error correction that improves the order of convergence of the reduced output.
 As we will see, the error bound presented above can be easily modified so as to certify the corrected output.

-\paragraph{Output correction} The idea of solving an adjoint problem in order to improve the order of convergence of a scalar output has originated in \cite{pierce2000adjoint}.
-We introduced the so-called adjoint problem, whose solution $u_d(\mu)$ satisfies:
+\paragraph{Output correction} The idea of solving an adjoint problem in order to improve the order of convergence of a scalar output has originated in \cite{machiels1998general}, with the first application in the reduced basis context in \cite{Maday2002533}.
+We introduced the so-called adjoint problem, whose solution $w(\mu)$ satisfies:

-and the solution $\tilde u_d(\mu)$ of the reduced adjoint problem:
+and the solution $ \rcancel{\tilde u_d} \tilde w(\mu)$ of the reduced adjoint problem:

 where $Z_d$ is the selected matrix of the reduced basis for the adjoint basis.

 The corrected output is:

 One shoud note that the corrected output can be computed using an efficient offline-online procedure which requires \emph{two} reduced basis solutions, hence roughly doubling (when $Z_d$ has the same number of columns than $Z$) the offline and online computation times, except in the particular case where $A$ is symmetric and $l$ is proportional to $f$.